All Episodes

 They're willing to buck consensus in their own parties.

-Rokona will engage with diverse media, including right-wing media, despite being a Democrat.
+RoConna will engage with diverse media, including right-wing media, despite being a Democrat.

 So I like them on some level or admire them on some level.

-But I'm sorry to say I've talked to Them both.
+But I'm sorry to say I've talked to them both.

-They just simply don't know that much about the Jeffrey Epstein case, and they've latched onto it, and they allowed themselves to uh become aligned with this lawyer, Bradley Edwards, who it's just a pure story.
+They just simply don't know that much about the Jeffrey Epstein case and they've latched onto it and they allowed themselves to become aligned with this lawyer, Bradley Edwards, who I promise you when you get to all that.

-I think their position is we want a release of all the files so that we can load learn the truth.
+I think their position is we want a release of all the files so that we can learn the truth.

 That is what they say their position is.